ng-galien/advent-of-code-23/README.md

 ![example workflow](https://github.com/ng-galien/advent-of-code-23/actions/workflows/gradle.yml/badge.svg)

+An iterative 🤣 approach to solving the Advent of Code 2023 puzzles.

+Each puzzle is also a good candidate for a Kata experimenting with new `Java 21` 🚀 features.

+Obviously, `Copilot` is ~~not~~ allowed to help for ~~figuring out~~ writing the solution and `ChatGPT-4` is ~~not~~ allowed to help writing the documentation 😇.

 ### Summary

 [Advent of Code](https://adventofcode.com/) is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.